The Best Children’s Afternoon Tea In London

 Afternoon tea with a difference – little guests can dress up with accessories from the 1920s and 30s.
 This afternoon tea house for kids provides cakes, hot chocolate served in pretty cups and lots and lots of pink and flowers.

-The much loved picture book The Tiger Who Came to Tea, written and illustrated by Judith Kerr and serves as the inspiration for a feast of teatime treats that are drawn from the tea that Sophie and her mummy shared with the visiting tiger in the story.
+The much loved picture book The Tiger Who Came to Tea serves as the inspiration for teatime treats that are drawn from the tea that Sophie and her mummy shared with the visiting tiger in the story.

 A rabbit-centric afternoon tea featuring chamomile chocolate pots to vegetable patch sandwiches.
 Available for a limited time.